OpenRiak/riak_kv/README.md

 ## Overview

-Riak KV is an open source Erlang application that is distributed using the [riak_core](https://github.com/OpenRiak/riak_core) Erlang library.
-Riak KV provides a key/value datastore and features MapReduce, lightweight data relations, and several different client APIs.
+Riak KV is an open source Erlang application that is distributed using the [`riak_core`](https://github.com/OpenRiak/riak_core) Erlang library.

+Riak KV provides a key/value datastore, optimised for very reliable storage of relatively large objects, with low variance in response times under both high load and failure conditions.
+Riak is designed to be highly available, even when clusters are built with low-cost components that lack resilience.

+As well as an Object API, Riak also supports a Query API: allowing for range queries on secondary indexes, with additional query capability from the application of filter expressions to projected attributes appended to the index sort keys.

 ## OTP version support